thediveo/lxkns/docs/getting-started.md

 ![lxkns teaser](_images/teaser.png)

+1. make sure you have installed:
+   - Docker and with the [Docker compose plugin](https://docs.docker.com/ compose/install/linux/)
+   - Go tool chain,
-1. make sure you have Docker and `docker-compose` installed, as well as the Go tools and build essentials (namely, `make`).
+   - and git and build essentials (namely, `make`).
 2. do `make deploy` in the top-level of the repository.
-Then wait...
+Then wait for the service to get built and deployed.
 3. navigate your web browser to [http://localhost:5010](http://localhost:5010), where you should be greeted by the [lxkns web app](getting-around).